Updated: Mar 20, 2020

 If you want a bit of extra tone in the sound, you can jack up the resonance to its max.

 There you have it, those are the best free audio distortion plugins I could find.
 I really hope this list helped.
-Leave me a comment below if you made it to the end, and as always, thanks for reading!
+As always, thanks for reading!

 Everything you need.
 No Spam.
 A heads up before others do.